braboj/tutorial-git/02-Concepts/08-branching.md

 ### Creating and using branches

-To **create a new branch** means that git will **create a refrence to a specific commit**.
-As a branch is just a pointer, git doesn't change the project history and it doesn't copy any files.
+To **create a new branch** means that git will **create a refrence to a specific commit**. А branch is just a pointer and git doesn't change the project history and it doesn't copy any files.
 This is why branching in git is called a 'cheap' operation.
-With each change the branch tip will be updated to point to the latest commit.
+With each change the branch tip will be updated to reference the latest commit.

+Here is an example workflow for git branches:

 - the initial state of the repository looks like this...
     > ![Initial repo](../Assets/images/git-branch-before.png)